-Integrase inhibitor: a type of HIV drug that stops HIV from integrating into the DNA in a cell (for example, raltegravir, elvitegravir and dolutegravir).
+Integrase inhibitor: a type of HIV drug that stops HIV from integrating into the DNA in a cell (for example, raltegravir, elvitegravir, dolutegravir, bictegravir and cabotegravir).

 Mutation: a change in the structure of HIV that can stop a drug working.